Looking to upgrade your luggage at an affordable price? Look no further than the Away Suitcase. Use promo code giz20 for $20 off your order.

 - It could probably squeeze in another couple of liters in space, but to air on the side of caution.
 38L is just fine, I think I’m being nitpicky here.
 It turns out after I had purchased the original, they came out with a larger carry on that is 46L, which is perfect in my opinion.
 I actually upgraded to that version and I love it!

 - The finish – After some general wear and tear it seems to have marks on the luggage.

 - Removing the battery – It comes with a screwdriver, but that could get lost and you’d be out of luck unless you carry a screwdriver on you (highly unlikely).
-Note: I actually removed the battery for fear that I was going to get gate-checked and left the battery in the back of my seat (womp womp).
+Also, if you have to gate check your bag you’d have to remove your clothing to access the zippered portion where the battery is.
+So I’ve pre-emptively removed the battery at times to avoid this scenario.
+For more information on the battery read this.